SAP-samples/teched2025-DT265/exercises/ex0/README.md

     1. The application subscriptions are:
        - Forms Service by Adobe: Required to configure and manage form templates.
        - SAP HANA Cloud: The tools to access the SAP HANA Cloud database.
-       - **Poetry Slam Manager**: Subscription of the base application.
+       - Poetry Slam Manager: Subscription of the base application.
        - SAP Business Application Studio: The development environment used for this demo.
     2. The instances are part of the deployed **Poetry Slam Manager** application and are required to run it with all features.
     3. The **Poetry Slam Manager** application runs on the Cloud Foundry Runtime environment.
 4. Navigate to **Connectivity -> Destinations**.
 5. View the existing destinations.
      There are three destinations created.
-They are required to offer a SAP Build Work Zone launchpad in the customer subaccount.
+They are usedto offer a SAP Build Work Zone launchpad in the customer subaccount.
-     > Note: You can get more information beyond this excercise about how and why the destinations are created in the [Enhance the Core Application for Deployment](https://github.com/SAP-samples/partner-reference-application/blob/main/Tutorials/23-Multi-Tenancy-Develop-Sample-Application.md) chapter of the Partner Reference Application.
+     > Note: You can get more information beyond this exercise about how and why the destinations are created in the [Enhance the Core Application for Deployment](https://github.com/SAP-samples/partner-reference-application/blob/main/Tutorials/23-Multi-Tenancy-Develop-Sample-Application.md) chapter of the Partner Reference Application.

 > Note: The configuration of the provider subaccount is described in more detail in the [bill of materials](https://github.com/SAP-samples/partner-reference-application/blob/main/Tutorials/01-BillOfMaterials.md) of the Partner Reference Application.